-The forests listed are among those directly benefiting from Living Memorial donations.
-Plantings include a mix of species, such as various pines, willows, cottonwood, spruces, firs, and cedars, which are more resilient to insects and pathogens and are better adapted to periodic droughts and fire.
+The forest listed is directly benefiting from Living Memorial donations.
+Plantings may include a mix of species, such as various pines, willows, cottonwood, spruces, firs, and cedars, which are more resilient to insects and pathogens and are better adapted to periodic droughts and fire.

 We hope you find peace in knowing that the tree seedling planted in honor of your loved one will have a lasting impact on our environment.

 The Canadian Institute of Forestry (CIF) has arranged for the planting of mature trees, tree seedlings and shrubs on behalf of Batesville.
-This report provides the status of tree planting activities in honor of lives lost in 2020.
+This report provides the status of tree planting activities in memory of lives lost in 2021.

 |Alberta||718 lodgepole pine and white spruce trees were placed in Calgary, Red Deer, Rocky Mt.
 House, Spruce Grove, and St. Albert.
 The Alberta Junior Forest Warden Association (AJFWA) conducted the plantings in May & June.|